LindaNSIP/usecases/docs/enrollment/enrollment_howto.md

  -   Third party app ingests the relevant SIF Objects.

 Get SchoolInfos: http://.../SchoolInfos
- -  This step may be skipped if the Third party app if the SchoolInfo RefId is already known
+ -  This step may be skipped if the Third party app if the SchoolInfo RefId is already known.
  - The query mechanism is specific to the hub, but retrieval is unlikely to be automatic; it is likeliest for the school to do a manual query on the school name, using one of the established SIF query mechanisms, or else retrieve all SchoolInfo records from the hub and choose the the right record.

 ### 5. Process - Processes in third party application.